Everything Bagel Dressing – because salads deserve the same energy as brunch.

-I named it what it is…or, so maybe I should call it Everything But The Bagel Dressing…
+Maybe I should call it Everything But The Bagel Dressing…

-I think what prompted me to make this dressing is my Everything Bagel Cheese Dip I made a few years ago.
+I believe what prompted me to make this dressing is my Everything Bagel Cheese Dip I made a few years ago.
 It has been one of my very favorite dips, and has been pretty popular on the blog.

 Because I like “everything” stuff so much…